yamlakyam/yamlakyam.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Biomedical Informatics at Indiana University, currently working at the AIMeD Lab under [Prof. Rakesh Shiradkar](https://luddy.indianapolis.iu.edu/people/rakesh-shiradkar.html).
+I am a PhD student in Biomedical Informatics at Indiana University, currently working at the AIMeD Lab under [Dr. Rakesh Shiradkar](https://luddy.indianapolis.iu.edu/people/rakesh-shiradkar.html).
 I completed my M.S. degree in Electrical and Computer Engineering at Carnegie Mellon University in 2024.
 Previously, I obtained my B.Sc. in Electrical and Computer Engineering from Addis Ababa University.
-I have also worked at the [AI Healthcare Lab](https://www.africa.engineering.cmu.edu/research/ai-healthcare.html) at CMU-Africa under [Prof. Carine Mukamakuza](https://www.africa.engineering.cmu.edu/about/contact/directory/bios/mukamakuza-carine.html).
+I have also worked at the [AI Healthcare Lab](https://www.africa.engineering.cmu.edu/research/ai-healthcare.html) at CMU-Africa under [Dr. Carine Mukamakuza](https://www.africa.engineering.cmu.edu/about/contact/directory/bios/mukamakuza-carine.html).
 My research focuses on histopathology image analysis, multimodal integration, and AI for cancer diagnosis and prognosis.

 News and Updates